US Army Ranks and Jobs Guide: Your Roadmap to Military Success

 These principles guide your actions and decisions, both on and off duty.

-Leadership development is a key focus.
+Leadership development is a strong focus.

 Comparing Branches